-The first event of the World Rally Championship 2019 takes place in the legendary part of the city-state Monaco, Monte Carlo.
-It is the oldest event of the whole season and has a lot to offer to both competitors and spectators when it comes to racing and food!
+The first event of the World Rally Championship 2019 takes place in the legendary Monte Carlo region of the city-state, Monaco.
+It’s the oldest event of the whole season and has a lot to offer both competitors and spectators when it comes to racing and food!
 The local specialities might not all be very healthy but they are all delicious.
 Here are a few tips if you are attending Rallye Monte Carlo this year.

-You might think that Monte Carlo simply copies the surrounding French cuisine.
-But even though it has been influenced by Italy and France it has its own distinct character.
-Monaco’s cuisine has strong Mediterranean roots, there is a lot of seafood, especially cod and anchovies, and plenty of fresh fruits and vegetables, such as onions, garlic, olives, and olive oil.
-A lot of the popular meals are centred around bread so if you are trying to stay in shape be very conscious about how many local delicacies you try.
-Here is our selection of those that are worth it.
+You might think that Monte Carlo simply copies the surrounding French cuisine, but even though it has been influenced by Italy and France it has its own distinct character.
+Monaco’s cuisine has strong Mediterranean roots.
+There’s a lot of seafood, especially cod and anchovies, and plenty of fresh fruits and vegetables such as onions, garlic, olives, and olive oil.
+A lot of the popular meals are centred around bread, so if you are trying to stay in shape be very conscious about how many local delicacies you try.
+Here’s our selection of those that are worth it.

-Pan Bagnat is often considered Monaco’s national dish, it is a popular meat-and-veggies sandwich and also one of the few relatively healthy options you can choose there.
-It usually has plenty of fresh veggies and tuna or anchovies so you will get your protein and vitamins.
+Pan Bagnat is often considered Monaco’s national dish.
+It’s a popular meat-and-veg sandwich – and one of the few relatively healthy options you can choose there.
+It usually has plenty of fresh veggies and tuna or anchovies, so you’ll get your protein and vitamins.

-Barbajuan is a local favourite that originated in Monaco and is enjoyed especially on the national day, 19thof November.
-It is a crisp, baked or fried pastry filled with Swiss chard, ricotta, leeks, spinach, garlic, and herbs.
-It is most often served as an appetizer and that’s good because too much of a good thing would definitely be bad in this case.
+Barbajuan is a local favourite that originated in Monaco and is particularly enjoyed on the national day, 19thof November.
+It’s a crisp, baked or fried pastry filled with Swiss chard, ricotta, leeks, spinach, garlic, and herbs.
+It is most often served as an appetizer and that’s good – because too much of a good thing would definitely be bad in this case!

 When you’re finished with your appetizer look for Stocafi as your main course.
 It is a dish of dried cod, stewed in tomato sauce and flavoured with black olives, garlic and other veggies, served with potatoes.
 This meal will keep you full and help you resist all of the other treats to follow.

-Fougasse is another sweet pastry you will commonly find in local bakeries.
-It is a sweet bread flavoured with oranges sometimes decorated with nuts, raisins or anise.
-It is worth a try for its unique flavour but don’t over do it.
+Fougasse is another sweet pastry you will find in most local bakeries.
+It’s a sweet bread flavoured with oranges and sometimes decorated with nuts, raisins or anise.
+It’s worth a try for its unique flavour – but don’t overdo it!

 The crêpe suzette